awsdocs/aws-kms-developer-guide/doc_source/grants.md

 ## About grants<a name="about-grants"></a>

 Grants are a very flexible and useful access control mechanism\.
-When you create a grant for a KMS key, the grant allows the grantee principals to call the specified grant operations on the KMS key provided that all conditions specified in the grant are met\.
+When you create a grant for a KMS key, the grant allows the grantee principal to call the specified grant operations on the KMS key provided that all conditions specified in the grant are met\.
 + Each grant allows access to exactly one KMS key\.
 You can create a grant for a KMS key in a different AWS account\.
 + A grant can allow access to a KMS key, but not deny access\.
-+ Each grant must have at least one [grantee principal](#terms-grantee-principal)\.
-The grantee principal can be an identity in a different AWS account\.
++ Each grant has one [grantee principal](#terms-grantee-principal)\.
+The grantee principal can represent one or more identities in the same AWS account as the KMS key or in a different account\.
 + A grant can only allow [grant operations](#terms-grant-operations)\.
 The grant operations must be supported by the KMS key in the grant\.
 If you specify an unsupported operation, the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) request fails with a `ValidationError` exception\.
-+ Grantee principals can use the permissions that the grant gives them without specifying the grant, just as they would if the permissions came from a key policy or IAM policy\.
++ The grantee principal can use the permissions that the grant gives them without specifying the grant, just as they would if the permissions came from a key policy or IAM policy\.
 However, when you create, retire, or revoke a grant, there might be a brief delay, usually less than five minutes, until the operation achieves [eventual consistency](#terms-eventual-consistency)\.
 To use the permissions in a grant immediately, [use a grant token](grant-manage.md#using-grant-token)\.
 + An authorized principal can delete the grant \([retire](#terms-retire-grant) or [revoke](#terms-revoke-grant) it\)\.
 Deleting a grant eliminates all permissions that the grant allowed\.
 You do not have to figure out which policies to add or remove to undo the grant\.
 + AWS KMS limits the number of grants on each KMS key\.
 For details, see [Grants per KMS key: 50,000](resource-limits.md#grants-per-key)\.